top of page

 Hi-fi Wireframing

 The hi-fi wireframe concepts helped me to flesh out ideas more and visualize how the experience will feel and function.
-After a few rounds of revisions, Puja approved the wireframe concepts.
+After some early testing and subsequent revisions, the prototype was approved.

 FireShot Capture 260 - Home - PivotalPsychotherapy - palmshape.wixsite.com.png